hurik/wordpress-media-consumption-log/readme.txt

 This plugin helps you to keep track of the tv shows, movies, books, comics, games and other things you are consuming.

-*This plugin uses categories and tags to track the serials.
-So please read the full description to learn how to use it.*
+**This plugin uses categories and tags to track the serials.
+So please read the full description to learn how to use it.**

 There are two kind of tracked categories:

-* *Serials* are for tv shows and other things which have more than one part.
+* **Serials** are for tv shows and other things which have more than one part.
-* *Non serials* are for games or books which have only one part.
+* **Non serials** are for games or books which have only one part.

-Serials are seperated by the tag.
+Serials are separated by the tag.

 = Status =
 The status page shows a list of all the the serials and non serials.
 Serials are separated in running and complete serials.
 Running serials also show the last consumed part.